Hay Fever and Allergic Rhinitis

 Antihistamines

 Antihistamines are the mainstay of treatment in seasonal allergic rhinitis.
 They control the itch, sneeze runny nose and itchy eyes.
-Older antihistamines such as chlorpheniramine (Piriton), hydroxyzine (Atarax) and promethazine (Phenergan) control symptoms, are cheap but have significant sedating side effects.
+Older antihistamines such as chlorpheniramine (Piriton), hydroxyzine (Atarax) and promethazine (Phenergan) control symptoms, are cheap but have significant sedating side effects because they cross the blood-brain barrier.
 The newer non-sedating antihistamines are more expensive, cause much less concentration disturbance, can be taken once a day and give good symptom control.
-Loratadine (Clarityn), desloratadine (Neoclarityn), fexofenadine (Telfast), Mizolastine (Mizollen) and cetirizine (Zirtek), or levocetirizine (Xyzal) are all recommended.
+Loratadine (Clarityn), desloratadine (Neoclarityn), fexofenadine (Telfast), Mizolastine (Mizollen), Bilastine (Ilaxten) and cetirizine (Zirtek), or levocetirizine (Xyzal) are all recommended.

 Nasal corticosteroids

+Nasal steroid sprays are the most effective method of controlling chronic persistent allergy rhinitis according to recent Meta-analyses.
 Steroid sprays applied directly to the nasal membranes have revolutionised the treatment of allergic rhinitis – particularly the chronic perennial type.
 They control the underlying chronic inflammatory process and therefore are the treatment of choice in most patients.
 These preparations are safe to use for prolonged periods of time at the recommended dosages.
 They act on various components of the nasal inflammatory process, causing blood vessel contraction, reducing blood vessel leakiness and reducing inflammatory cell numbers.
-Nasal steroids such as Flunisolide (Syntaris), Budesonide (Rhinocort Aqua) and Beclomethasone (Beconase) are particularly useful for their preventative effects and newer preparations such as Fluticasone (Flixonase), Triamcinolone (Nasacort) and Mometasone (Nasonex) can be used effectively on a once daily basis
+Nasal steroids such as Flunisolide (Syntaris), Budesonide (Rhinocort Aqua) and Beclomethasone (Beconase) are particularly useful for their preventative effects and newer preparations such as Fluticasone (Flixonase, Avamys), Triamcinolone (Nasacort) and Mometasone (Nasonex) can be used effectively on a once daily basis

-Betamethasone (Vista-Methasone and Fluticasone (Flixonase Nasule) nose drops although very effective, may be absorbed into the circulation and should not be used continuously for more than 10 days.
-Once symptom control is achieved, the daily dosage should be slowly reduced.
+Betamethasone (Vista-Methasone) and Fluticasone (Flixonase Nasule) nose drops although very effective, because of their strength may be absorbed into the circulation and should not be used continuously for more than one month.
+Once symptom control is achieved, the daily dosage should be slowly reduced or a lower dose steroid nasal spray introduced.
+Dymista nasal spray contains both antihistamine Azelastine and steroid Fluticasone which helps both itching and reduces inflammation.

 Nasal steroid sprays also control non-allergic rhinitis and reduce the size of polyps in the nose.
-Occasionally they may cause local nasal irritation and nose bleeds.
-They do not relieve palate and eye itch, so antihistamine tablets may also need to be used.
-If significant nasal obstruction is present at commencement of treatment, then pre-treatment with a decongestant spray will be necessary for a few days.
+Nasal steroid sprays have been shown to control allergic conjunctivitis as well as rhinitis symptoms.
+Occasionally they may cause local nasal irritation and nose bleeds if the central nasal septum is directly sprayed.
+They do not relieve palate and eye itch, so antihistamine tablets and drops may also need to be used.
+If significant nasal obstruction is present at commencement of treatment, then pre-treatment with a decongestant spray or a short course of oral steroids will be necessary for a few days.

 Decongestants